 CIO magazine’s 2020 State of the CIO research highlights that 95% of CIOs say that their role is expanding to include new responsibilities – the main areas are cybersecurity (64%), data privacy/compliance (49%) and customer experience (46%).
 Line of business recognises that senior IT leaders are no longer only essential for optimising IT infrastructure, but also for driving revenue and innovation – 56% of LOB agree that CIOs are more involved in leading digital transformation initiatives compared to their business counterparts and this is up from 47% in 2019.

 Three steps to Make Your IT Transformation Faster and Easier

-The greatest barriers to IT Transformation of business are not technical ‐ they are people and process-related.
+The greatest barriers to Business IT Transformation are not technical ‐ they are people and process-related.
 That means businesses need to approach these challenges differently to overcome problems.
-They should consider the following three steps to make the transformation easier.
+They should consider the following three IT transformation steps to make it easier.